realXtend/doc/arch_article/simple.rst

 Javascript to run in a web browser, doing the EC synchronization over WebSockets and rendering with WebGL.

-Regarding the status of the generic EC architecture, this is implemented in Naali and hence is in use throughout in the Tundra SDK which complements the original Naali codebase with a server module [tundraproject]_.
+Regarding the status of the generic ECA architecture, this is implemented in Naali and hence is in use throughout in the Tundra SDK which complements the original Naali codebase with a server module [tundraproject]_.
 This configuration enables Naali to run standalone